Abhisheknakka/llm-rag-workshop/README.md

 ## Searching in the documents

-Create a nootebook "elastic-rag" or something like that.
+Create a notebook "elastic-rag" or something like that.
 We will use it for our experiments

 First, we need to download the docs: